 Team of the year and special awards will be based on points received at the top 5 one-day events and one two-day event plus points received during the championship.

 Championship points will be based on 1000 points with 5-point decreasing increments.
-200 points will be awarded to competing teams not weighing fish.
-For special awards and Team of the Year, only points accumulated with the same partner will be used. $3500.00 will be awarded to the Team of the Year.
+200 points will be awarded to any entered team not weighing fish.
+For special awards and Team of the Year, only points accumulated with the same partner will be used. $2500.00 will be awarded to the Team of the Year.